 - You need to hold a PADI Advanced Open Water Diver Certification or similar.

-- You will need to be 12 years of age or old on the first day of the course.
+- Be 12 years of age or old on the first day of the course.

 - You will also need a First Aid Certificate that is either less than 2 years old or has been renewed in the last 2 years.
 We recommend the PADI Emergency First Responder (EFR) Primary and Secondary Care with CPR Course.